Worlds of English

 Our check list will help you to get started.
 We have compiled everything you need to know here – from registering online right up to enrolling for a degree programme.

-As a student of Worlds of English , you will certainly be interested in other countries, cultures and languages.
-We therefore warmly recommend that students complete part of their studies abroad.
+As a student of Worlds of English, you will certainly be interested in other countries, cultures and languages.
+We therefore warmly recommend that you complete part of your studies abroad.
 The experience you gain during your time abroad is a vital element of our cultural understanding.

 We have a network of over 250 partner universities worldwide.
 If you would like to study somewhere else for a while, the world is yours to explore – make the most of this opportunity!
 You can find detailed information at: Study abroad